nivekcode/svg-to-ts/README.md

 This is the most sophisticated approach and also the approach that doesn't only support tree shaking but also supports code splitting which is especially usefull in scenarios where you are using lazy loading.

+(Previously, this was the `optimizeForLazyLoading` option but it has been removed in version 4.3.0.)

 [Here's a step by step guide on how to create an icon library that is optimized for tree shaking](https://medium.com/angular-in-depth/how-to-create-a-fully-tree-shakable-icon-library-in-angular-c5488cf9cd76)